-Coordinate activities between the public and private transportation providers to reduce overall operating expenses, meet RVT's established maintenance goal for private sector utilization, and promote public/private partnerships with developers.
+Coordinate activities between public and private transportation providers to reduce overall operating expenses, meet RVT's established maintenance goal for private sector utilization, and promote potential public / private partnerships

 - 1. Evaluate existing and potential new service in terms of possible contracting opportunities in order to reduce overall operating expenses.
 (Ongoing) - 2.
 Coordinate charter activities with local private carrier in response to the revised FTA Charter Service Regulations 49 CFR Part 604 and submit quarterly reports to FTA.
 (Quarterly) - 3.
 Investigate contracting opportunities for demand responsive carriers to provide complementary paratransit service for RVT to meet the ADA service requirements.
 (Ongoing) - 4.
 Continue to utilize the private sector in several areas of vehicle maintenance, which have proven to be less costly than if RVT provided the services directly.
-Meet an established goal of spending at least

-- twenty-five percent (25%) of RVT's maintenance budget on contracts with private enterprise.
+Meet an established goal of spending at least twenty-five percent (25%) of RVT's maintenance budget on contracts with private enterprise.
 Continue to work with the private sector in terms of CNG technology on RVT's CNG transit vehicles.
 (Ongoing) - 5.
-RVT continue to work with PennDOT in support of the PennDOT Connects initiative on the transit friendly development projects such as Old City / East Third Street Redevelopment Project through continuing, cooperative, and comprehensive planning process with public and private entities.
+RVT will continue to work with PennDOT in support of the PennDOT Connects initiative on transit friendly development projects through continuing, cooperative, and comprehensive planning processes with public and private entities.
 (Ongoing) - 6.
-RVT will explore transportation demand management strategies and encourage local municipalities and private sector participation in identifying measures to reduce congestion and evaluate the impacts of the Marcellus shale industries.
+RVT will explore transportation demand management strategies and encourage local municipalities and private sector participation in identifying measures to reduce traffic congestion.
 (Ongoing)